 Hard eyes attached to bow eyes with bow shackles are convenient if the bridle can be easily stowed without unshackling the bridle from the bow eyes.
 Bridle adjustments for motion can still be done by pulling leg(s) in and hitching them to bow cleats without unshackling from the bow eyes.
 Bridles with hard eyes and 2 additional shackles can be more expensive and the life of the bridle will be reduced somewhat due to the increased exposure to sunlight from being on deck.

-Having soft eyes or untreated ends have been discussed in more detail elsewhere on this site, but the short version is this: does it really matter if you have a soft eye or not?
+Having soft eyes or untreated ends has been discussed in more detail elsewhere on this site, but the short version is this: does it really matter if you have a soft eye or not?
 Personally, I prefer untreated ends because I have 3 - 4 "semi-preset" lengths I typically use.
-Current and forecast conditions, seabed composition, confidence in set, tidal current and swing all play into my deployment decisions.
+Current and forecast conditions, depth, seabed composition, confidence in set, tidal current and swing all play into my deployment decisions.
 Since it’s a rare night that I set all 50’, I would rarely use the soft eyes at the end.
-If I deployed the full length of my bridle every night and stowed it on deck when underway, I would likely reconsider that decision.

 The Math